gjungic/nodejs-auth-api-server/README.md

 How to start?
 - to install dependencies, run `npm install`
-- create `dev.js` file in `config` directory with the following content:
+- create `dev.js` file in `configuration` directory with the following content:
 ```
 module.exports = {
     serverPort: <your_server_port>,